gobbledygook88/claw/README.md

 brew install claw
 ```

-Claw uses what is defined as `$EDITOR`, so be sure to configure this.
+Claw uses what is defined in `$EDITOR`, so be sure to configure this.

 ### Dependencies